Divertimento for String Orchestra (Bartók): Allegro assai

 The 6 minute finale is quick, dance-like and in rondo form.
 Harmonically, this movement is more clearly modal and less dissonant than the previous movement.
 This movement is full of imitation both as single solo voices and as a full ensemble.
 Variation of texture is again achieved by the contrast of solo voices and full orchestra.
 Within the movement is a full three-voice fugue that culminates in a recitative-like solo cadenza for violin.
 This solo evokes a gypsy quality through its rhythmic, harmonic and stylistic inflections.
 The piece closes with a fast section reminiscent of Bartók's later string quartets.

 Background and World War II

-The Divertimento for String Orchestra is Bartók's last work composed just before he fled Hungary and immigrated to the United States during the outbreak of World War II.
+The Divertimento for String Orchestra is Bartók's last work composed just before he fled Hungary and emigrated to the United States during the outbreak of World War II.
 Due to Bartók's disdain for the Nazi regime and Hungary's unpopular political stance, Bartók discontinued his concert performing and terminated his publishing contract in Germany.
 In 1938, Bartók began slowly sending away his most treasured manuscripts and in 1940, Bartók and his wife, Ditta Pásztory, relocated to New York City.
 That same year, Hungary joined the Axis alliance and on July 1, 1941 entered the war alongside Germany.